 - Check out Mapendo’s boutique Kivu Nuru in downtown Goma.
-She sells clothes for man, women, children, post cards, bags for women, scarves, shoes, paintings, pictures, sculptures, and jewelry.
+She sells clothes for men, women, children, post cards, bags for women, scarves, shoes, paintings, pictures, sculptures, and jewelry.
 099 550 2550, email@example.com.

 - Congolese wood crafts and canvas drawings are available at Ihusi (Bartes, 099 430 8589), VIP Palace and Chalet, albeit costly.
-For cheaper items, see the art street near the BEDGL roundabout in downtown Goma.
+For cheaper items, see the art street near the BEDGL roundabout in downtown Goma or opposite of UNIGOM.

 - You can buy books at Librairie Lave Littéraire on Avenue Beni in downtown Goma.
 Contact Mayaza Lumuna at 099 413 3614, firstname.lastname@example.org.

 - Don’t miss Virunga Market, which offers a wide range of clothes.
 Christian Science Monitor featured the market in a great article in July 2015.

 - You can buy hand-made furniture at Centre des Jeunes Dom Bosco located at 154 Ngangi (towards the airport).
 Contact: Père George (099 297 4035, email@example.com).